Concrete: Roads

 Concrete roads are more fuel efficient to drive on, more reflective and last significantly longer than other paving surfaces, yet have a much smaller market share than other paving solutions.
 Modern-paving methods and design practices have changed the economics of concrete paving, so that a well-designed and placed concrete pavement will be less expensive on initial costs and significantly less expensive over the life cycle.
 Another major benefit is that pervious concrete can be used, which eliminates the need to place storm drains near the road, and reducing the need for slightly sloped roadway to help rainwater to run off.
 No longer requiring discarding rainwater through use of drains also means that less electricity is needed (more pumping is otherwise needed in the water-distribution system), and no rainwater gets polluted as it no longer mixes with polluted water.
 Rather, it is immediately absorbed by the ground.

+Tube forest

+Cement molded into a forest of tubular structures can be 5.6 times more resistant to cracking/failure than standard concrete.
+The approach mimics mammalian cortical bone that features elliptical, hollow osteons suspended in an organic matrix, connected by relatively weak "cement lines".
+Cement lines provide a preferable in-plane crack path.
+This design fails via a "stepwise toughening mechanism".
+Cracks are contained within the tube, reducing spreading, by dissipating energy at each tube/step.